-The provider shall submit a detailed and specific imaging report for studies obtained within the past 12 months that correlates with clinical findings of the requested procedure.
-In the absence of the a detailed report, the provider may will be required to submit a report from an independent radiologist.
+Imaging report.
+The provider shall submit a detailed imaging report for studies obtained within the past 12 months.
+In the absence of a detailed report, the provider may submit a report from an independent radiologist.
 The results of all imaging studies should correlate with the clinical findings in support of the requested procedure.
 Where applicable, radiographic imaging must include weight-bearing anterior-posterior and lateral views of the affected foot.

-Imaging reports should be thorough and describe the presence or absence of subchondral cysts, subchondral sclerosis, periarticular osteophytes, joint subluxation, or avascular necrosis.
+Imaging reports should describe the presence or absence of subchondral cysts, subchondral sclerosis, periarticular osteophytes, joint subluxation, or avascular necrosis.
 The degree of joint space narrowing should also be noted.
-Where applicable, the requesting provider should measure and record the key angular deformity indices in the medical records.
+Where applicable, the requesting provider should measure and record the key angular deformity indices in the medical record.